Five Minutes More (TV series)

 Five Minutes More is a children's television series co-produced between Australia and the United Kingdom.
 It was produced by Snow River Media and Buster Dandy Productions, and developed by The Jim Henson Company.
 The series premiered on ABC on 23 August 2006.
-Broadcast on the V-me in United States of America.
+It was broadcast in Spanish on V-me in the United States.

 Synopsis

 The show starts off with one of the five animals telling a story: Faraway, an aardvark; Georgie, a penguin; Florrie, a dog; Sam, a monkey; and Louisa, a polar bear.
 Each story has a moral to it.